DISSC-yale/gtrends_collection/docs_source/README.md

 ## Data

-A selection of data are collected in the `data` directory, and are updated weekly.
+A selection of data are collected in the `data` directory (weekly data updated weekly) and in the `data_yearly` directory (yearly data updated weekly).

 The selection is defined by the files in the `scope` directory.